Skip to content

 How much cashback can you actually earn on Chase?

-Chase pays 1% cashback on groceries, transport, fuel and EV charging, capped at £15/month.
-The realistic annual cashback for a typical UK household is £80 to £120, depending on how much of your spending falls into the qualifying categories.
-You only hit the £180/year maximum if you spend £1,500/month specifically on those categories and consistently use the Chase debit card rather than a phone wallet pointed at a different card.
+Chase pays 2% cashback on groceries, transport, fuel, restaurants, cafes, takeaways and EV charging, capped at £20/month, as long as you make 15+ payments and keep £1,000 in a Chase saver each month.
+The realistic annual cashback for a typical UK household is £150 to £240, depending on how much of your spending falls into the qualifying categories.
+You only hit the £240/year maximum if you spend £1,000/month specifically on those categories and consistently use the Chase card rather than a phone wallet pointed at a different card.

 Why doesn't Monzo offer cashback on the free account?